Mr Blobby: Critical reception

 In March 1994, Elizabeth Kolbert of The New York Times wrote: "Mr Blobby's rise to stardom has provoked anguished commentaries about just what he stands for...
 Some commentators have called him a metaphor for a nation gone soft in the head.
 Others have seen him as proof of Britain's deep-seated attraction to trash."
 A Sun article published the previous month had reported that Blobby reduced a young girl to tears after throwing her birthday cake onto the floor during a show in Luton, causing the girl's father to mount the stage and assault Blobby.
 Neville Crumpton, who bought some of the merchandise rights to the character in 1993, said: "If the press can knock him, they'll knock him whenever they can."

 Blobby has been criticised by BBC personalities: Michael Parkinson found the character to be "far from amusing", while Bob Mortimer called him a "pink, spotty, rubber twat".
 In February 2009, Cole Moreton of The Independent featured Blobby in a recounting of the "10 most irritating television characters", asking: "Was there something in the water?
 Did the nation really once fall about laughing at the clumsy antics of a bloke in a big pink rubber costume with yellow blobs all over it?"

-In a 2016 article, Stuart Heritage of The Guardian said that Blobby "became a sensation immediately", but then devolved into a "widely despised irritant".
+In a 2016 article, Stuart Heritage of The Guardian wrote that Blobby had become "a sensation immediately", but then devolved into a "widely despised irritant".
+In 2026, cultural historian Matthew Sweet described Blobby's design as being "unimaginative to the point of atavism" where the character's "dumb relentlessness has allowed him to push through into some other territory".
+Comedy writer Joel Morris observed that the character's unusual origin in a non-existent children's show meant that "there’s nowhere he doesn't fit", and the fact that Blobby would always be inherently out of place in any appearance made for "powerful comedy".

 Music career

 Mr Blobby's 1993 Christmas release "Mr Blobby", which topped the UK Singles Chart for three weeks, is regarded by many as the worst single, and indeed, song, of all time.
 It beat Meat Loaf's "I'd Do Anything for Love (But I Won't Do That)," and Take That's "Babe", among other songs to Christmas number 1.
-His 1995 track "Christmas in Blobbyland" (a number 36 UK entry) was voted the worst festive song ever by British Christmas shoppers in 2011 and 2015 polls, and was named in a 2013 Metro article as the second-worst Christmas song of all time, being beaten by Destiny's Child's "A DC Christmas Medley".
+His 1995 track "Christmas in Blobbyland" (a number 36 UK entry) was voted the worst Christmas song ever by British Christmas shoppers in 2011 and 2015 polls, and was named in a 2013 Metro article as the second-worst Christmas song of all time, being beaten by Destiny's Child's "A DC Christmas Medley".
 Mr Blobby: The Album (1994) was voted the worst LP ever made in a 2016 listener survey.